dgolovin-dev/unity3d-animation-with-particles/README.md

 in the Editor.
 A particle system just won't work when you preview an animation.
 Often, it is crucial when you develop a visual effect which uses both an animation and a particle system.

-I tried to find a simple solution and I wrote this helper.
+I tried to find a solution and I wrote this helper.

 [